 6.1.5 Programming Committee

-The programming committee will liaise with other lawn bowling clubs and the Lawn Bowling Association of Alberta to prepare a plan for the season of lawn bowling activities.
+The programming committee will liaise with other lawn bowling clubs and Bowls Alberta to prepare a plan for the season of lawn bowling activities.

 ARTICLE VII — AMENDING the BYLAWS

 7.1.1 Bylaws may be cancelled, altered or added to by a Special Resolution at any General Meeting or Special General Meeting of the Club.